SFDO-Tooling/Snowfakery/docs/salesforce.md

 ## Creating and Referencing Person Accounts

-There are several features planned for the Salesforce Plugin, but the first is support for Person Accounts.
+There are several features planned for the Salesforce Plugin, but the one supported currently is for Person Accounts.

 You can use Person Accounts like this: